Organic Coffee Plantation

 In addition to savouring our coffee at MMP, you can also purchase it to take home or get it shipped to you.

-The prices below apply to roasted beans or coffee powder and exclude shipping costs which depend on quantity and destination.
+The prices apply to roasted beans or coffee powder and exclude shipping costs which depend on quantity and destination.